-An example is provided by models of the U.S. one-month treasury bill rates at monthly intervals.
+An example is provided by models of the US one-month Treasury bill rates at monthly intervals.
 Typical models postulate that the volatility of the rate is higher when the rate itself is higher.
-Often the volatility is proposed to be proportional to the pth power of the rate.
-The question is-what is p?
-One model, the CIR or Cox, Ingersoll, Ross model, assumes a p value of 0.5.
+Often the volatility is proposed to be proportional to the p^{th} power of the rate.
+The question is - what is p?
+One model, the CIR or Cox, Ingersoll, Ross model, takes $p = \frac{1}{2}$.
 Other models postulate p as 1 or even 1.5, and others try to estimate p as a parameter.
-An analysis by Dell'Aquila, Ronchetti, and Troiani (2003) found that when using traditional methods, the estimate of p is very sensitive to a few observations in the 1979-82 period, when the U.S. Federal Reserve bank was experimenting with monetary policy.
-Including that period in the data, models with p=1.5 cannot be rejected, but excluding that period finds that p=0.5 works just fine.
-That period also experienced very high values of the interest rate itself, so their analysis suggests that using p=0.5 would make sense unless the interest rate is unusually high.
+An analysis by Dell'Aquila et al. [4] found that when using traditional methods, the estimate of p is very sensitive to a few observations in the 1979-82 period, when the US Federal Reserve bank was experimenting with monetary policy.
+Including that period in the data, models with p=1.5 cannot be rejected, but excluding that period finds that $p = \frac{1}{2}$ works just fine.
+That period also experienced very high values of the interest rate itself, so their analysis suggests that using $p = \frac{1}{2}$ unless the interest rate is unusually high would make sense.

-A key tool in robust statistics is the identification of influential observations, using the influence function defined by Hampel (1968).
-This procedure looks at statistics calculated from a sample, such as estimated parameters, as functionals of the random variables that are sampled.
+A key tool in robust statistics is the identification of influential observations, using the influence function defined by Hampel [5].
+This looks at statistics calculated from a sample, such as estimated parameters, as functionals of the random variables that are sampled.
 The influence function for the statistic at any observation is a functional derivative of the statistic with respect to the observed point.
 In practice, analysts often use what is called the empirical influence.
-For instance, Bilodeau (2001) suggests calculating the empirical influence at each sample point as the sample size times the decrease (which may be negative) in the statistic from excluding the point from the sample.
+For instance, Bilodeau [6] suggests calculating that at each sample point as the sample size times the decrease (which may be negative) in the statistic from excluding the point from the sample.
 That is, the influence is n times [statistic with full sample minus statistic excluding the point].
-If the statistic is particularly sensitive to a single or a few observations, its accuracy is called into question.
+If the statistic is particularly sensitive to a single or a few observations, that calls its accuracy into question.
 The gross error sensitivity (GES) is defined as the maximum absolute value of the influence function across the sample.

 The effect on the statistic of small changes in the influential observations is also a part of robust analysis, as these effects should not be too large either.
-If each observation has substantial randomness, the random component of influential observations has a disproportionate impact on the statistic.
+If each observation has a substantial randomness to it, the random component of influential observations would be having a disproportionate impact on the statistic.
 The approach used below in the loss reserving case is to identify observations for which small changes have large impacts on the reserve estimate.

 Exclusion is not the only option for dealing with outliers.
 Estimation procedures that use but limit the influence of the outliers are also an important element of robust statistics.
-Also, finding alternative models which are not dominated by a few influential points and estimating them by traditional means can be an outcome of a robust analysis.
+Also finding alternative models that are not dominated by a few influential points and estimating them by traditional means can be an outcome of a robust analysis.
 In the interest rate case, a model with one p parameter for October 1979 through September 1982 and another elsewhere does this.
 Finding alternative models with less influence from a few points is what we will be attempting in the reserve analysis.